MaxieHelenBichmann/MolSim-WS25-GroupD/README.md

     ccmake ..
     ```

-2. Now you can interactively change the options (These include Doxygen generation clang-tidy integration and VTK output).
+2. Now you can interactively change the options (These include Doxygen generation, clang-tidy integration and VTK output).

 3. Build the executable with the Makefile by running the command:
     ```